Revised New General Catalogue and Index Catalogue

 Even more trouble results from the use of extension letters (e.g. IC 3481A), which were introduced during the last decades to denote new objects in the vincinity, not listed in the original catalogues.
 In a few cases an original entry is split into two or more names with different extensions, such as NGC 61 in Cetus, which is now NGC 61A and NGC 61B (both are galaxies), or the galaxies in Seyfert's Sextett (NGC 6027A to NGC 6027E = VV 115; the diffuse extension north-west of NGC 6027B was thought by Seyfert to be a sixth galaxy).

 In some cases the original name is retained, but extension letters are added to denote fainter objects in the vicinity, e.g. NGC 3250, a galaxy in Antila which is surrounded by 5 companions named NGC 3250A thru NGC 3250E.
-In one case the extension letter denotes a direction: the "S" in NGC 2175S means "south", denoting a small open cluster south of the open cluster NGC 2175.
+In one case the extension letter denotes a direction: the "S" in NGC 2175S means "south", denoting a small open cluster east (!) of the emission nebula NGC 2175.

 The field C is used to distinguish individual components.
 Double or multiple systems are split into different components, all with individual data.
 If extension letters are present, two or more entries are possible, e.g. NGC 78 with C=1 (=NGC 78A), NGC 78 with C=2 (=NGC 78B) and the entries for NGC 78A and NGC 78B itself.